 Few franchises lend themselves to speculation as well as the Marvel Cinematic Universe.
-Each time they release a film, it’s sure to come packed with Easter Eggs, subtle nods to the comic books, and, perhaps most importantly, hints of what is to come in later installments.
-So, as we approach the colossal event that is Avengers: Infinity War, it seems only natural that fans be quick to speculate about what might occur after Earth’s Mightiest Heroes face off against Thanos.
+Each time they release a film, it's sure to come packed with Easter Eggs, subtle nods to the comic books, and, perhaps most importantly, hints of what is to come in later installments.
+With this in mind, and the colossal event that is Avengers: Infinity War rapidly approaching, it seem only natural that fans speculate about what could happen after the team faces off against Thanos.

 Some, like the notion of a Black Widow standalone movie, sound promising.
 Others, however, like the ones listed below, just sound terrible.
 Not every rumor is a winner, and we’ve assembled the very worst that the internet and Marvel Studios themselves have hinted at with regards to the foreseeable future.

 Here are 17 Terrible Marvel Phase 4 Rumors We Hope Aren’t Real.

 Hela, the Goddess of Death, posed a genuine threat in Thor: Ragnarok.
 She was a commanding presence, aided by the casting of Oscar winner Cate Blanchett, who pushed the titular hero into unchartered territory, both emotionally and in terms of power.
 She also died in what looked to be spectacular fashion at the end of the film.

 There have been rumors that Hela could make a return in Infinity War, perhaps as the MCU’s answer to Death, a being that Thanos is forever trying to win over in the comics.